stewy33/pong-with-policy-gradients/Readme.md

 # Pong with Policy Gradients 🔨👷

-A workshop to train a simple reinforcement learning agent to play pong using vanilla policy gradients 💯
+Code for a workshop where you'll learn to train a simple reinforcement learning agent to play pong using vanilla policy gradients 💯

 Adapted from [http://karpathy.github.io/2016/05/31/rl/](http://karpathy.github.io/2016/05/31/rl/) and rewritten with PyTorch (CNN policy network incoming!!)